theahura/smashbot/README.md

     time.
 May also use values of joystick keys to indicate force.

     Loss calculator: program is fed two frames and determines whether one frame has a higher damage than the other.
+May want to also check if damage done is self is changed at all?

     Inside the neural net, the damage calculator and action calculator are run in parallel.
 The output of the damage calculator is compared to previous